-Everyone wants their entry to be a star, and so the contests that bring in the biggest fundraising usually have prizes that feature the winners in a big way.
+Everyone wants their entry to be a star, and so we've found that the contests that bring in the most fundraising dollars usually have prizes that feature the winners in a big way.
 It could be on a month in a wall calendar, on a beer label on a custom brew by a favorite local brewery, or on a billboard, snowboard, van wrap or on the cover of a magazine.
 We've even run contests where the winners were featured in a wall mural painted by a local artist, making them a permanent part of their community.

 Why do the above prizes work so well?
 They give the winner celebrity status, and are considered to be "priceless".
 It's difficult to assign a dollar value to them, so the sky's the limit when it comes to their fundraising value among your audience and supporters.

 |Important to note: GoGo Photo Contest does not provide any design, printing, or prize fulfillment services.
 We stick to what we're good at, which is providing the best support for our donate-to-vote fundraising platform.|

 Why a cash prize can LIMIT your fundraising...

 It might be tempting to offer a cash prize, but in our experience they usually do not work well with our platform, and sometimes can even raise less than the cash prize itself.
 We suspect that there are a couple reasons for this: